Hairein/MKS_Scripts/README.md

 # MKS_Scripts
-Micah Koleoso Software - Public scripts and Documents
+Micah Koleoso Software - Public scripts and documents

 ## setup_mksps_db.sql
 SQL script to create and setup a MySQL database for use with the MKS Platform Site product.